-This is message for our hard-working first years in their final few days before their first crit presentation and submission!
+So first years you are on the final few days before your first crit presentation and submission!
 We know you're very busy and feeling the pinch and we know you're nervous about Friday, but there are things you can do to feel less nervous and take more control!

 1) Make sure you're looking at the information we've provided you and you're paying attention to it.
 The information is there to make your lives easier and your goals crystal-clear.
 For your convenience, I'm including here the links to the original post re. your submission requirements, the advice and guidance re.
 What is an 'Art Of', and the examples of previous student submissions.